RaashVision/ESTodoApp/README.md

 # ESmile TodoApp

 This is the ESTodo app built in Flutter.
 Use Provider as State Management.
-Have local storage to store all your TodoList
+Have local storage to store all your TodoList.
+Only tested with Android.
+IOS not yet test

 ## Screenshots